 eCommerce Start-ups and the COVID-19 Crisis

 It is very clear that, due to the global COVID-19 pandemic, many business climates have become increasingly difficult to navigate.
-With international borders closing, many businesses shutting their doors and people isolating at home, start-up businesses are faced with more challenges than ever, due to a variety of reasons.
+With international borders closing, many businesses shutting their doors, and people isolated at home, start-up businesses are faced with more challenges than ever, due to a variety of reasons.

 The impact on buyer behavior